arbv/daemonize/README.md

 daemonization will be performed in this case.

 # Examples

-An example comes with this project which one could use as the template for one's own daemon.
-The example can be found in `example.c`.
+There are two examples which come with this project.
+They could be used as the template for one's own daemon:

+* [`example_portable.c`](./example_portable.c) - an example of the portable daemon.
+It uses the [self-pipe trick](https://cr.yp.to/docs/selfpipe.html) for signal handling.
+* [`example_linux.c`](./example_linux.c) - this non-portable example is somewhat shorter and easier to follow because it relies on the Linux specific [`signalfd(2)`](https://www.man7.org/linux/man-pages/man2/signalfd.2.html) for signal handling.